kyphan38/web/assets/docs/study/soft skills/5-gla.md

 The overall focus for this section is how to maintain knowledge, skills, and concepts in an ever-changing and expanding IT landscape

-## A mindset of continual learning
+## A Mindset of Continual Learning

 Why?